 Yes, a WIG!
 Not an expensive one, just this one I’ve linked below that I found on Amazon for a mere £13.99.

-When it arrived I was over the moon to see that it was actually really good quality and when it was on, I immediately felt better about myself.
+I was over the moon when it arrived and saw that it was actually really good quality and when it was on, I immediately felt better about myself.
 I actually posted a photo on my Instagram where I was wearing the wig.
 Honestly, I don’t think you could tell it was a wig unless you already knew.
 I only wear it to take photos but that was all I really needed it for.

 My Hair Now

 I still haven’t had my hair cut since shaving it last December.
-It’s grown so well that I can now get it into a tiny ponytail.
+But I can now get it into a tiny ponytail.
 The back of my hair is past my neck and onto my back and the sides just touch my shoulders.
 I seem to have developed a bit of a curl/wave to my hair that I never had before and I’m not mad at it.
 It’s definitely growing really quickly now and is also very thick.
 There are no patches or signs of all the hair loss I suffered.

 Although I’m still having to take the steroids for the foreseeable future, I have spent the last few months tapering the amount down from 80mg a day to just 10mg.
 The buffalo hump has all but gone, I still have some puffiness in my face BUT I think the hair loss is over, apart from the normal hair loss we all have.

 Please take note that I am not an expert and I am in no way telling people to go out and buy these supplements.
-This is just my experience and if you are suffering from hair loss, please consult your GP before taking any supplements and also get checked out first and foremost.
+If you are suffering from hair loss, please consult your GP before taking any supplements and also get checked out first and foremost.